MIC-DKFZ/nnUNet/documentation/celltrackingchallenge/instructions.md

 Best would probably be to just use our [inference code](http://celltrackingchallenge.net/participants/DKFZ-GE/) (with the pretrained weights).
 Or at least use it as an inspiration.

+# Fluo-N2DH-SIM
+This dataset is an instance segmentation problem.
+But nnU-Net can only do semantic segmentation.
+Dang.
+That's it.
+Bye.

+...

+Nah just kidding.
+We use an age old trick (which we didnt invent) and convert the instance segmentation task into a semantic segmentation task.
+Semantic classes are 'cell center' and 'cell border'.
+This will allow us to convert back to a